soumilchugh/RetiSpec-Project/README.md

     * This folder consists of tensorboard file that can be loaded to view the train/val behavior

 * Network Architecture
   * Input to the network is RGB and IR image.
-Output is probability of whether the RGB and IR images belong to Class Forest or River.
+Output is probability of whether the RGB and IR images belong to Class Forest (0) or River (1).
   * The network defined in network.py consists of three main modules: two feature extractors and one projection module.
   * The projection module is followed by an output layer.
   * Feature Extractor